dtolabs/java-ec2-nodes/Readme.md

 Produces: target/dist/ec2-rundeck-node-generator-0.1.jar

-You can then execute the jar in-place as shown below, or you can relocate the entire "dist directory.

-See the ec2-rundeck-node-generator/Readme.md for information on usage.
+See the ec2-rundeck-node-generator/Readme.md file for information on usage.

 Using the CGI
 ----------